Post Summary: Hikes In The PNW, and where to find them.

 It is an extremely easy mountain area to access, which makes it a perfect stop on any Olympic Peninsula Road Trip.
 It takes about 40 minutes via car to drive into the mountains from the city of Port Angeles.

 The road to the Hurricane Ridge Visitor’s Center is most used during the summer months.
 The road is open only on weekends in the winter months if weather permits.
+However it’s also one of the best Washington winter hikes on the Olympic Peninsula, so if you can make it out here it’s totally worth it!

 - Distance: Click here for a list of available trails on Hurricane Ridge.